sublimino/nodepdx.github.com/proposals/diamond-curing-js-fatigue-with-super-static-rendering_marty-nelson.md

 or faster than the same content rendered as a static document!
 (Think 10's of ms of js time)

-I'll recap my research that shows how fast js and the DOM can be as well as learnings on optimizing at rendering library.
+I will recap my research that shows how fast js and the DOM can be as well as learnings on optimizing a rendering library.
 We'll look at code, run some profiles and talk about what to look for in stated performance numbers from ui libraries and frameworks.

-Lastly, given a technology that renders this fast, I'll:
+Lastly, given a technology that renders this fast, I will:
 * posit the end of forced isomorphic js, immutability, and service-workers
 * question efforts like Google's AMP, and
 * speculate about the death of dom-diffing architectures.